sitri12/Alias.bat/README.md

 -I      : Interactive mode for creating more complex aliases with multiple parts

 -L      : Lists all aliases and commands in ALIAS.CONFIG file

+-F      : For using a file other than the default (alias.config)

+-H      : Displays this page or the description of the named alias

+NOTE: if invoking -F &lt;file> with other options it must be done first